Note

 color = cmap.line_colors(cc_streamlines)

-cc_streamlines_actor = actor.line(cc_streamlines,
+cc_streamlines_actor = actor.line(

 vol_actor = actor.slicer(t1_data)